 - Cover and steep for 5–7 minutes.

-- Strain and sip slowly, letting the herbal aroma lift your energy.
+- Strain and sip slowly, allowing the herbal aroma to gently lift your energy and focus.

 Other Body Wellness Uses

-- Muscle Relief Compress: Soak a cloth in cooled rosemary tea and apply to sore muscles.
+Soak a clean cloth in cooled rosemary tea and apply it to sore or tense muscles for a soothing herbal compress.

-- Circulation Boost Bath: Add a strong rosemary infusion to bathwater to stimulate circulation and ease fatigue.
+Add a strong rosemary infusion to warm bathwater to help stimulate circulation, ease fatigue, and refresh the body after a long day.

 A Quick Word